Create & Manage Checklists

 • Deadline: The deadline is used if staff want to alert on specific checklist items.
 These alerts of dates past due will appear in the status tab of the associated record.

-• Pass/Fail Value: Staff can choose to track and print documents that only show failed or negative checklist items.
+• Pass or Fail Value: Staff can choose to track and print documents that only show failed or negative checklist items.
 This is instead of showing all items or only those marked as passed or similar.
 To do this, the user must set which value counts as a pass or a fail.

 • Example: One of our checklist values is "not received".
 We want to create a document that only lists required items marked as not received.
 Because "not received" is not clearly a failed value, we need to type it into the fail value column.
 This lets the system run a failed checklist report and only show items tagged as "not received".